 - Ask your child to name a number and then build a two or three digit number.

 Looking for more ways to learn with rainbows?

-How would you play and learn with this rainbow math popsicle stick hundreds chart?
+How would you play and learn with this rainbow hundreds chart puzzle and math popsicle stick hundreds chart?